Babka Tower: Name

-The building was named after the nearby Radosław Roundabout, which, until 2001, was known as Babka Roundabout.
-Word babka translate from the word sandcastle, and came from the fact that in the 1950s during road construction, there was a large pile of sand located in the place of the current roundabout.
+The building was named after the nearby Radosław Group of the Home Army Roundabout, which, until 2001, was known as Babka Roundabout (Rondo Babka).
+The Polish word babka translates to "sandcastle", and the name from a large pile of sand which was stored in the place of the current roundabout in the 1950s.

 History

-Babka Tower was built between 1998 and 2001.
-Its investor was Echo Investment, and it was designed by the architecture firm of JEMS Architekci.
-Upon its completion, with its total architectural height being 105 m, it became the first residential building in Poland whose height was over 100 m (328 ft.).
-It was also the tallest residential building in Poland until 2004, when Łucka City was constructed.
+Babka Tower was designed by the architecture firm of JEMS Architekci, and financed by the company Echo Investment.
+It was constructed between 1998 and 2001, and upon its completion, with its total architectural height being 105 m, it became the tallest residential building in Poland, and the first residential and third overall skyscraper in Poland to surpass 100 m, though it height to the roof only measures 96 m.
+It retained the titled of the tallest residential building until 2004, when Łucka City in Warsaw was constructed.